 A background check may be conducted for this classification.

-This examination will establish an eligible list from which immediate appointments will be made at the Kern County Planning and Natural Resources Department.
-Other permanent and temporary appointments will be made as needed.
-Successful candidates will remain on the eligible list for a period of twelve-months, unless specified otherwise by the Civil Service Commission.
+This examination will establish an eligible list from which permanent and temporary appointments will be made as needed.
+Successful candidates will remain on the eligible list for a period of twelve-months unless specified otherwise by the Civil Service Commission.

-Candidates are encouraged to indicate acceptable geographical locations in which they would accept employment on their application form.
-Candidates MUST be willing to travel to these locations (areas/district offices).
+Candidates are encouraged to indicate all geographical locations in which they would accept employment on their application form.
+Candidates must be willing to travel to these locations (area/district offices).

 For more information regarding Kern County's recruitment process, please see our FAQ page.